 For the last decade, Freddie has performed in opera festivals and concerts around the world.

-Performed operatic roles include the title role of Carmen (Mediterranean Opera Studio & Festival in Sicliy, Italy), Desiree in Sondheim's A Little Night Music (Hawaii Performing Arts Festival), Tongues Duel the Corn Whores a new opera by artist Trulee Hall (London, UK; Zabludowicz Center), Madame de Croissy in Poulenc's Dialogues of the Carmelites (OCU), La Voix in Offenbach's Contes d'Hoffmann (OCU), and Donna Ribalda in PDQ Bach's The Stoned Guest (OPERAtions).
+Performed operatic roles include the title role of Carmen (Mediterranean Opera Studio & Festival in Sicliy, Italy), Desiree in Sondheim's A Little Night Music (Hawaii Performing Arts Festival), Tongues Duel the Corn Whores a new opera by artist Trulee Hall (London, UK; Zabludowicz Center), Madame de Croissy in Poulenc's Dialogues of the Carmelites (OKCU), La Voix in Offenbach's Contes d'Hoffmann (OKCU), and Donna Ribalda in PDQ Bach's The Stoned Guest (OPERAtions).

 Freddie also performs operatic drag, re-imagining classical opera and musical theatre repertoire through a queer lens.
 These performances challenge and blur the gender binary while celebrating queer identities.
 Freddie is a two time winner of Drag Wars NYC and have performed on countless stages, including New York City's legendary Stonewall Inn.

 In January 2020, Freddie moved to London, UK with their partner and two imaginary dogs.
 They performed a leading role in a new opera and film by Trulee Hall and were selected as a winner for 'Alternative Cabaret' at Wilton's Music4All Festival (unfortunately cancelled due to COVID).
 Currently, Freddie is working on commerical, film, television, and voice over projects.
 In their free time they make their comedic spooky original Youtube series 'Macabre Is My Middle Name', the camp playfulness of 'The Muppets' meets the gothic humour of 'The Addams Family'.
 Featuring well-preserved bachelor and original drag character, Nigel McHelsing, and his possessed raven, Dregs.